tango-controls/rfc/6/README.md

 - DbPutServerInfo

 ### Pipes
-The database SHALL provide a means of querying and deleting pipes.
+The database SHALL provide a means of managing information about pipes.

 The database SHALL implement the following pipe-related commands: